cbeauhilton/ash-abstracts/README.md

 The main unique contribution of the present work is to include all abstracts from all meetings whose abstracts are available on the ASH website, and provide a pipeline for maintaining an up-to-date database going forward.

+Much thanks to [deta](https://www.deta.sh/) for providing the database hosting.